lefthandwriter/lefthandwriter.github.io/_posts/2019-02-06-Vanishing-Points.md

 Hence, any line parallel to $$ l_1 $$ and $$ l_2 $$ intersect at the same point $$ k_\infty $$.

+#### **References**
+[1] I came across this illustration in the book "How not to be wrong - the power of mathematical thinking" by Jordan Ellenberg.

+[2] I credit much of the math in this piece to [these course notes](https://web.stanford.edu/class/cs231a/course_notes/02-single-view-metrology.pdf).

 {% include disqus.html %}